We want you, our SSU students, to contribute to your own campus history!

 Campus yearbooks, catalogs, scrapbooks, student newspapers, photographs, student club publicity, and other material are documented and preserved for all to use.

-To ensure greater representation and help document a more comprehensive Sonoma State history, we encourage all student submissions, particularly those from underrepresented student groups such as ethnic minority, LGBTQI+, veteran, first-generation, economically disadvantaged, undocumented, and international students.
+To ensure greater representation and help document a more comprehensive Sonoma State history, we encourage all student submissions, including those from underrepresented student groups such as ethnic minority, LGBTQI+, veteran, first-generation, economically disadvantaged, undocumented, and international students.

 Archives contain an assortment of objects considered unique or special enough to be preserved for future generations.
 They generally have significant historical value.
 The material collected in archives can be personal and unplanned—a photograph, a letter to a friend, diary entries—or more formal documents, like the meeting minutes, publicity materials, and charter documents of student clubs, for example.